The ad astra vita project founder – Dr Rowena Christiansen

 In particular, Rowena is passionate about space medicine education, outreach, and research, and mentors medical students interested in space medicine.
 She was the Dux of the International Space University Southern Hemisphere Space Studies Program in 2016, and is proud to be the recipient of the 2019-20 Aeromedical Society of Australasia Professional Development Scholarship to assist her attendance at the Aerospace Medical Association (AsMA) Annual Scientific Meeting.
 Rowena served two years as the Chair of the AsMA Associate Fellows Group (2018-2020).
 In mid-2020 she was honoured to be elected as a Fellow of the Aerospace Medical Association.
 Rowena was very excited to be selected for the 2021 European Space Agency virtual Space Physician Training Course.

-Her voluntary memberships include the Space Life Sciences Committee of the Australasian Society for Aerospace Medicine, and Executive Committee positions within the Space Medicine Association, the AsMA Space Surgery group, and the Aerospace Physiology Society.
+Her voluntary memberships include the Space Life Sciences Committee of the Australasian Society for Aerospace Medicine, and Executive Committee positions within the Space Medicine Association, the Space Surgery Association, and the Aerospace Physiology Society.
 In May 2021, Rowena was elected to the Council of the Aerospace Medical Association.
 She is also a Director of the Mars Society Australia, Chair of the Australian Ski Patrol Association Medical Advisory Committee, a volunteer ski patroller, a member representative on the Australian Resuscitation Council, and inaugural Treasurer for the Australasian Wilderness and Expedition Medicine Society.
 She is also a member of the Women in Space Chapter of the National Space Society of Australia, and a reviewer for Acta Astronautica.